-Big Beaver Trail is a 42 mile trail located near Marblemount, WA that features beautiful wild flowers and is rated as moderate.
+Big Beaver Trail is a 42 mile trail located near Marblemount, Washington that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking and is accessible from June until September.

 Directions from Rainy Pass: Drive 24 miles west on Highway 20 to the Ross Dam Parking area near mile marker 134.
 Park in the lot on the northern side of the road.